CEEJ222/roast-app/AUTH_SETUP.md

 1. Start your frontend: `cd frontend && npm run dev`
 2. Start your backend: `cd backend && uvicorn main:app --reload`
 3. Visit `http://localhost:5173`
-4. Test both authentication methods:
+4. Test all authentication methods:
+   - **Email/Password**: Enter email and password to sign in or sign up
-   - Click "Continue with Google" to test Google OAuth
+   - **Google OAuth**: Click "Continue with Google"
-   - Click "Continue with GitHub" to test GitHub OAuth
+   - **GitHub OAuth**: Click "Continue with GitHub"
 5. Verify that roasts are now user-specific

 ## 7. Deployment